Colon Cemetery, Havana: Overview

 The Colon Cemetery, NE corner (Calle 18 and Calle N Calzada Zapata and San Antonio Chiquito and Calle 29.
 May 7, 1949.

 In front of the main entrance, at the axes of the principal avenues Avenida Cristobal Colón, Obispo Espada, and Obispo Fray Jacinto, stands the Central Chapel modelled on Il Duomo in Florence is the octagonal Capilla Central (central chapel), the Capilla del Amor (Chapel of Love), built by Juan Pedro Baró for his wife Catalina Laza.
 On every side rectangular streets lead geometrically to the cemetery's 50 hectares.
 The area of the cemetery is defined by rank and social status of the dead with distinct areas: priests, soldiers, brotherhoods, the wealthy, the poor, infants, victims of epidemics, pagans and the condemned.
 The best preserved and grandest tombs stand on or near the central avenues and their axes.

 With more than 800,000 graves and 1 million interments, space in the Colon Cemetery is currently at a premium and as such after three years remains are removed from their tombs, boxed and placed in a storage building.

-Yet, for all its elegance and grandeur, the Colon Cemetery conceals as much as it displays.
-Empty tombs and desecrated family chapels disfigure the stately march of family memorials even in the most prominent of the avenues, and away from the central cross-streets are in ruin.
+Yet, empty tombs and desecrated family chapels are a common sight across all parts of the cementery.
 Many of these are the tombs of exiled families, whose problems with caring for their dead have been complicated by residency outside of Cuba since the Revolution of 1959.